Hujr ibn Adi

+Ḥujr ibn ʿAdī al-Kindī (حُجْر بن عَدِيّ ٱلْكِنْدِيّ) was a companion (saḥābī) of the Islamic prophet Muhammad and loyal supporter of Ali, the fourth Rashidun Caliph for Sunni Muslims and the first Imam for Shia Muslims.

+Hujr took part in the Muslim conquest of the Levant and, according to al-Baladhuri, was the first Muslim to enter Marj Adhra (Adra, Syria) and the first Muslim to be killed there.
+He also fought in Ali's army in the battle of Siffin, Battle of the Camel and in Battle of Nahrawan against the Kharijites.
+He belonged to the famous Yemeni tribe of Kinda.

+According to the histories of al-Ya'qubi, al-Masudi, al-Tabari and Ibn Sa'd; when Hujr and his men reached Adra near Damascus, Muawiya issued a warrant of their execution unless they curse Ali.
+Seven complied, while Hujr and six of his men refused to do so, and were thus executed.
+According to some narrations, his last wish was that his son should be executed before him lest death terrify him (his son) and therefore accede to the condition of cursing Ali.

+Biography

 Hujr was given two titles: "al-Kindi" and "al-Adbar".
 The first title was "al-Kindi", meaning The Person From Kinda, an Arabian tribe.
 The second title given to Hujr was "al-Adbar".
-Hujr, his son Humaam ibn Hajar, and some other companions are buried in Adra, in the outskirts of the Syrian capital Damascus.
-A mosque had been built around his grave which became a pilgrimage site for Muslims.
+Hujr, his son Hammam ibn Hujr, and some other companions are buried in Adra, in the outskirts of the Syrian capital Damascus.

+Mausoleum and mosque

+A mosque was built around his grave which became a pilgrimage site for Muslims.

 On 2 May 2013, Jabhat al-Nusra attacked the mausoleum and exhumed his remains.
 His body was taken to an unknown location by the rebels.
 According to a report published in The New York Times, a widely distributed Facebook photo of the desecration of the pilgrimage site gives credit for the exhumation to a man named Abu Anas al-Wazir, or Abu al-Baraa, a leader of a military group called the Islam Brigade of the Free Syrian Army.